Chris Webber: Philadelphia 76ers (2005–2007)

 In February 2005, Webber was traded, along with Michael Bradley and Matt Barnes, to the Philadelphia 76ers for power forward Kenny Thomas, forward/center Brian Skinner, and former King Corliss Williamson.
-Webber took some time to fit in with the 76ers' offense, where he was the second scoring option, behind Allen Iverson.
-He eventually helped catapult the Sixers to a berth in the 2005 playoffs, where the Sixers lost to the Detroit Pistons.
-However, they did not reach the playoffs in 2006, despite Webber putting up a resurgent 20 points and 10 rebounds per game.
-Because of the microfracture surgery on his knee, Webber lost his lateral quickness and jumping ability.
-While he still possessed offensive skills, he was seen as a defensive liability and was usually benched for the 4th quarters.
-Webber was unhappy with his role and discussed it with team president Billy King, but claimed he was not requesting a trade.
+Webber took some time to fit in with the 76ers' system, which was geared toward star guard Allen Iverson.
+While the Sixers reached the 2005 playoffs, they lost to the Detroit Pistons.
+In the 21 games he played for Philadelphia in 2005, Webber averaged 15.6 points and 7.9 rebounds per game on 39.1% shooting.
+Following the 2003 microfracture surgery on his knee, Webber had lost lateral quickness and was seen as a defensive liability.

+In 2006, Webber put up a resurgent 20 points and 9.9 rebounds per game in 75 games for Philadelphia.
+Nevertheless, the team missed the playoffs, finishing with a 38–44 record.
 On Tuesday, April 18, 2006, Webber and Iverson were fined for not showing up at the Philadelphia 76ers' final home game of the season, which was Fan Appreciation Night, although both of them were injured and not expected to play.
-The following day they both apologized for being absent.
+The following day, they both apologized for being absent.

-During the 2006–07 season Webber only played 18 of 35 games for the Sixers, leading the media to question his motivation.
+In the 2006–2007 season, Webber's role was reduced, and he was benched in the fourth quarter of multiple games.
+In November 2006, ESPN reported that "Webber's minutes and production had "dramatically declined", and that coach Maurice Cheeks had "turned him into a $20 million role player".
+Webber discussed his frustration with team president Billy King, but claimed he was not requesting a trade.
+During the 2006–07 season, Webber only played 18 of 35 games for the Sixers, leading the media to question his motivation.
 On January 11, 2007, King announced that the Sixers and Webber had agreed to a reported $25 million contract buyout on the remaining two years left on his contract, in effect paying him not to play.
 Later that day, the Sixers waived Webber, making him a free agent.